 U.S. states with the lowest availability of DSL speeds up to 100 Mbps

 DSL is an excellent fit for smaller households with light internet usage.
 It won’t be enough to support high-bandwidth online gaming and streaming for a full family, but if you and your housemate just plan to check emails, browse the web and stream movies, DSL should be sufficient.
-It’s also typically more affordable than cable or fiber, with DSL plans starting at $29.99 for providers like Frontier.
+It’s also typically more affordable than cable or fiber.

 Pros and cons of DSL internet